dotnet/diagnostics/documentation/diagnostics-planing.md

   * The hardware being used (e.g. X64, X64, ARM64 ...)
   * The operating system being used (Windows, Linux ...)
   * The software environment in use (Raw VMs, containers, Azure Service Fabric, Web Applications (PAAS), Azure Functions, ...)
-  * The other services used (Database, Storage, Redit Caches, Identity/Authorization (e.g. Microsoft ID, FaceBook Google)
+  * The other services used (Database, Storage, Redis Caches, Identity/Authorization (e.g. Microsoft ID, FaceBook Google)

 ### The Need for Collection (Verbosity) Control.